eclipse-archived/codewind-docs/docs/_documentations/projects-settings.md

 `healthCheck: <string>`
 - Codewind uses the value to determine the project state.
 - Codewind expects to use this value for the application health check endpoint.
-- If a wrong health check endpoint is set, the project is stuck in the starting state.
+- If a wrong health check endpoint is set, the project continuously pings the wrong endpoint, keeping the project stuck in the starting state.
 - If the health check endpoint is set, the context root is not used to determine the project state.
+- If the value is not set, the default value is `/`.

 ## HTTPS application
 `isHttps: <boolean>`